What if I can’t afford a payment?

-Falling behind on student loan payments has serious consequences.
+Falling behind, or not making any payments, on your student loans has serious consequences.
 It is important to take action.
-Here's what can happen:
+If you don’t, here’s what can happen:

-- You’ll owe more money: interest accrues and increases the amount you owe.
+- You’ll owe more money: interest accrues and increases the amount of money you owe.

-- You'll get sent to collections: your wages could be garnished to pay your loan bills.
+- You’ll get sent to collections: your wages could be garnished to pay your loan bill.

-What happens if I become delinquent on my loans?
+What happens if I can’t make my payments?

-If you're having trouble paying your monthly loan bill, the first thing you should do is to contact the servicer or lender of your loan.
-The servicer or lender will be able to help you get back on track.
-You can find their contact information on the National Student Loan Data System.
+If you’re having trouble paying your loan bill, the first thing you should do is contact the servicer of your loan.
+They want your loans to stay in good standing and can help you find ways to get back on track.
+See instructions for finding your servicer contact info here: Studentaid.gov: who’s my loan servicer?

 - What it is?
 Deferment is a way to postpone payments on your loan.

 - Who is it for?
-Deferment is for borrowers who are unemployed, have an extreme economic hardship, going to school at least half time, or on active military duty.
+Deferment is for borrowers who are unemployed, have extreme economic hardship, go to school at least half-time, or are on active military duty.

-- How to make it happen: contact the owner of your loan and explain your situation.
-They'll see if you meet the qualifications for deferment.
+- How to make it happen: Contact the servicer of your loan and explain your situation.
+They’ll see if you meet the qualifications for deferment.

 - What it is?
 Forbearance is a way to postpone payments on your loan.

 - Who is it for?
 Forbearance is for borrowers who are having trouble making their loan payments.
-Forbearance is granted at the discretion of the loan owner on a case-by-case basis.
+Forbearance is granted at the discretion of the servicer on a case-by-case basis.

 - Perks of forbearance: there are not a lot of perks that come with forbearance… it just gives you a little time to get your finances together.
 During forbearance, the interest on your loans will continue to accrue, increasing the total amount you owe.

-- How to make it happen: contact the owner of your loan and explain your situation.
+- How to make it happen: Contact the servicer of your loan and explain your situation.
 They will consider your situation and let you know what options you have.